Mount Vema

 Letter writing

-Personal letters are written by hand using blue or black ink, no computers for personal letters, so practice your handwriting.
+Personal letters (to close friends or family members) are written by hand using blue or black ink, no computers for very personal letters, so practice your handwriting.
 Red ink in letter writing should be avoided, since writing a person's name in red ink suggests a wish for that person to die.

 Respectful language